 Don, Brooks College House

 Bryan Stinchfield is an Associate Professor of Organizational Studies.
-He teaches Strategy (BOS 200), Sustainability and Innovation (BOS 480), Creativity, Innovation, and Design (STS/BOS 372) and Natural Resources: Conflict and Cooperation (CNX 107).
-Currently, he is researching the intersection of environmental & climate change, societal conflict, and mercenaries.
+He teaches Strategy (BOS 200), Business and National Security (BOS 480), Creativity, Innovation, and Design (STS/BOS 372) and Human Security (CNX 114).
+Currently, he is researching climate change, conflict, and mercenaries.

-In addition to being a college professor, he was an officer in the Army where he flew helicopters, a counterterrorism officer, a representaive for Pfizer, and a consultant during the dotcom era.
+Prior to becoming a professor, he was an officer in the Army where he flew helicopters, a counterterrorism officer, a representative for Pfizer, and a consultant during the dotcom era.

-He has conducted research and/or business in Kyrgyzstan, Pakistan, Turkey, Bolivia, and througout Europe.
+He has conducted research and/or business in Kyrgyzstan, Pakistan, Turkey, Bolivia, and throughout Europe.

-Dr. Brian Samble serves as Assistant Dean of the College and Brooks College House Dean.
+Dr. Brian Samble serves as Assistant Dean of Student Affairs and Dean of Brooks College House.
 Brooksians will find Dean Samble to be an extroverted, positive, and supportive resource who will always be willing to share conversation and a cup of coffee outside his office in Brooks College House.
 He views Brooksians as members of a residential neighborhood and hopes to support his students find pathways for involvement on campus, engagement with the community off-campus, and discovering their talents based upon their academic and professional ambitions.

 Dean Samble received his B.A. in History from Saint Anselm College and M.A. and Ph.D. in Higher Education Administration from Boston College and the University of Tennessee, respectively.
 His dissertation was on the design of world-class universities in Denmark and even travelled overseas to conduct his research on institutional and government policies and practices meant to improve the quality of Danish higher education and develop the talents of students and scholars studying in Denmark.